 (a) In contrast to option 2, option 3 would not add to the Compliance Committee’s existing high caseload, but rather would be complementary thereto.
 For example, in line with paragraph 25 (d) of the annex to decision I/7, the Compliance Committee could, where appropriate, seek the expert assistance of the Rapporteur when dealing with matters relating to article 3 (8);

-(b) Also in contrast to option 2, the cost implications of option 3 would be limited to those set out in paragraph 23 above;
+(b) Also in contrast to option 2, the cost implications of option 3 would be limited to those set out in paragraph 23 of the draft note; ;

-(c) In contrast to option 4, option 3 would not interfere with the existing hierarchy of the bodies under the Convention (see para.
-42 (b) below).
+(c) In contrast to option 4, option 3 would not interfere with the existing hierarchy of the bodies under the Convention.

 II.
 Draft decision on a rapid response mechanism to deal with cases related to article 3 (8) of the Aarhus Convention